realbigplugins/render/README.md

-# We're in BETA!

-Render is currently in its first beta release.
-Please download and test the crap out of this plugin!

 ## Installation

 Simply download the master zip (the button on the right that says "Download ZIP"), and use WP to install that zip.